 To give a deep, fascinating psychedelic kaleidoscopic experience called INDIA, Royal Expeditions offers Academic tours led by specialists who are Indologist, performing artist, art historian, cultural anthropologist…EXPLORE MORE

-India is known for its many colorful and fascinating festivals like the Pushkar Fair and Diwali in Rajasthan, which we can build trips around or incorporate into customized itineraries.
-In addition there are also: Naguar Cattle Fair…EXPLORE MORE
+India is known for its many colourful and fascinating festivals like the Pushkar Fair and Diwali in Rajasthan which we can build trips around or incorporate into customized itineraries.
+In addition, there are also: Naguar Cattle Fair…EXPLORE MORE

 If you like to travels to new places with generosity of spirit and a sense of adventure, but additionally also the humility to understand that universal change requires more sustained engagement.
 We can steer you towards organizations…EXPLORE MORE

-India has only 2.4 percent of the world’s land area BUT 8 percent of its plant and animal species and 18% of its population.
+India is best place for photography or film making.
+It has only 2.4 percent of the world’s land area BUT 8 percent of its plant and animal species and 18% of its population.
 With its stunning mountains, beaches, rivers, deserts, jungles, flowers, wildlife, temples, monuments, and beautiful people…EXPLORE MORE

 Spirituality in India is not just an mysterious philosophy or practice.
 Spirituality has found its place in the most commonplace routines and daily lives of India’s people.
 In our tours you experience how spirituality fits in this context…EXPLORE MORE